 If you are ready to learn some more about what to do if you have completed unpermitted improvements on your property, you need to keep reading.

-The Difference Between Non-Conforming and Illegal
+The Difference Between Non-Conforming and Illegal in Florida

 One of the key things that you need to know about when you are looking at unpermitted alterations to a property is the difference between non-conforming and illegal.
 The difference between non-conforming and illegal often is based almost entirely on the age of the home.
 This means that any changes that were made when code regulations were different are considered to be non-conforming.
 Any change that was made without permits under the current code structure is considered to be illegal.